-BYD Electric Double-Decker Bus On London Streets: All You Need To Know
+BYD Electric Double-Decker Bus (London): All You Need To Know

 The legendary city of London today welcomed the world’s first zero-emission double-decker buses onto its streets.
 Designed and developed by leading Chinese manufacturer BYD, the all-electric buses are powered by Permanent Magnet Synchronous motor and compact, environment-friendly Iron-Phosphate (Fe) battery pack that extends a typical urban driving range of 303 kms (190 miles), with quick recharging that requires only four hours in average conditions.